mapbox/streambot/readme.md

 ### Writing your CloudFormation template

 Your CloudFormation template will need to create a [Lambda function](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html) and also an [IAM role](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html) defining that function's permissions.
-Using Streambot may mean adding a couple more resources.
+Using Streambot may mean adding a couple more resources, depending on how you wish to use it.

 #### IAM Role